+Similarly, it can be shown that the \textsc{MaxWeightCover} problem with the frequency of elements lower-bounded by $p$ can be expressed as the maximization of a non-negative, nondecreasing submodular function which is rev-$p$-subseparable. \end{example}

+For a better intuition on the the above definitions, we refer the reader to Section~\ref{sec:applications} where we present several further examples of natural problems which can be expressed as optimization of super/sub-separable functions for low values of the parameter $p$ or rev-subseparable functions for high values of $p$.

+A different parameter of submodular functions that has been studied in the literature is the curvature.
+We say that a function $v$ has curvature $c$, $0 \leq c \leq 1$, if for each $S \subset X$ and \mbox{$x \in X \setminus S$} it holds that \mbox{$v(S \cup \{x\}) - v(S) \geq (1 - c)v(\{x\})$}.
+It is known that the greedy algorithm achieves approximation ratio of $\frac{1 - e^{-c}}{c}$ for the problem of maximizing a submodular function with curvature $c$~\cite{journals/dam/ConfortiC84}.
+Recently, Sviridenko~et~al.~\cite{Sviridenko:2015} have improved this result by designing a $(1 - \nicefrac{c}{e})$-approximation algorithm for the problem.
+The curvature is not comparable to $p$-separability: there are $p$-separable functions for very good values of the parameter $p$, which at the same time have curvature equal to one.
+For instance, consider the submodular function $v$ for \textsc{MaxWeightCover} from Example~\ref{ex:maxCover}.
+If the set of elements $N$ can be covered with a subcollection $\calC$, $\calC \neq X$, then for $S \in X \setminus \calC$ it holds that $v(\{S\}) > 0$ and $v(\calC \cup \{S\}) - v(\calC) = v(X) - v(X) = 0$, so the optimized function has curvature equal to one.

-In this paper we investigate the problem of selecting $K$ elements from $X$ that, altogether, maximize the value of the set function $v$.
+In this paper we investigate the problem of selecting $K$ elements from $X$ that altogether maximize the value of the set function $v$.

-\begin{definition}[\textsc{BestKSubset}] For a set of elements $X$, a polynomially computable set function $v: 2^X \to \reals$, and an integer $K$, the solution to the \textsc{BestKSubset} problem is such a set $S \subseteq X$ that $\|S\| \leq K$ and that $v(S)$ is maximal. \end{definition}
+\begin{problem}[\textsc{BestKSubset}] For a set of elements $X$, a polynomially computable set function $v: 2^X \to \reals$, and an integer $K$, the solution to the \textsc{BestKSubset} problem is a set $S \subseteq X$ with $|S| \leq K$, for which $v(S)$ is maximal. \end{problem}

 We are specifically interested in finding approximation algorithms for the \textsc{BestKSubset} problem.
 We focus on approximating two metrics: (i) the value $v(S)$ in the maximization variant of the problem, and (ii) the value $\big(v(X) - v(S)\big)$ in its minimization variant.